Ace of Cups

 A need to resolve or break free of whatever is causing your emotions to be subdued.

 Being held back emotionally.
-Loneliness, anxiety, coldness or lack of confidence in expressing yourself.
+Loneliness, anxiety, coldness, or lack of confidence in expressing yourself.
 Unresolved emotional scars.

 Astrologia